vstechapps/fullstack-accelerate/docs/angular/handson/02-excercise/index.md

 ## 1. Create a Personal Portfolio Page

-Design a static page with your name, profile picture, a short bio, and links to your GitHub, LinkedIn, and Twitter.
+Design a static page with your name, profile picture, a short bio, skillset and links to your GitHub, LinkedIn, and Twitter.

 ### 🎯 Requirements:
 - Profile image